Joe Thompson (footballer): Rochdale

 In the opening game of the 2009–10 season, Thompson started the season well when he scored a goal and won a man of the match award against Port Vale.
 Since then, Thompson was involved in a number of first team matches, playing in the midfield position.
 A few weeks later, on 29 August 2009, he scored his second goal of the season in a 3–0 win over Bury.
 Six days later on 5 September 2009, Thompson scored his third goal of the season, in a 3–3 draw against Morecambe.
 His next goal came on 7 November 2009 when he scored a vital late brace against Luton Town in the first round of the FA Cup to take the fixture to a replay.
 However, in the FA Cup replay against Luton Town, Rochdale lost 2–0, eliminating the club from the competition.
 After missing one match, due to injury, Thompson scored on his return from injury, in a 3–1 win over Lincoln City.
 After being sidelined for weeks due to a knee injury, he made his return from injury, coming on as an 82nd-minute substitute, in a 1–1 draw against Lincoln City on 6 March 2010.
 This was followed up by scoring his seventh goal of the season, in a 1–0 win against Shrewsbury Town.
 Two weeks later on 27 March 2010, Thompson scored his eighth goal of the season, in a 4–1 win against Grimsby Town.
 Rochdale were later promoted to League One after beating Northampton Town 1–0 on 17 April 2010.
 At the end of the 2009–10 season, he made thirty–nine appearances and scoring eight times in all competitions.
 Following this, Thompson's performances resulted in him being rewarded with a new-two year deal with the club.
-Manchester Evening News described the player as the "most improved member of the squad displaying great maturity in his performances, offering defensive cover and an outlet going forward.
-A fringe player in recent seasons, the youngster has proved his credentials with a string of impressive displays."
+The Manchester Evening News described the player as the "most improved member of the squad displaying great maturity in his performances, offering defensive cover and an outlet going forward.
+A fringe player in recent seasons, the youngster has proved his credentials with a string of impressive displays".